Born: July 28, 1943 in Chicago IL

 Al Kooper & Super Session

 Bloomfield reunited with fellow Dylan session player, keyboardist Al Kooper, who had the idea of showcasing the guitarist's skills with a studio "jam" session.
-With a backing band that including former Electric Flag bandmate Goldberg, Chicago bassist Harvey Brooks, and drummer Eddie Hoh, Kooper and Bloomfield recorded five songs for the first side of the Super Session album, which would be released in 1968.
+With a backing band that including former Electric Flag bandmate Goldberg, bassist Harvey Brooks, and drummer Eddie Hoh, Kooper and Bloomfield recorded five songs for the first side of the Super Session album, which would be released in 1968.
 Unable to return to the studio because of health problems, Kooper recruited former Buffalo Springfield guitarist Stephen Stills to record four songs for the album's second side.

 Bloomfield and Kooper continued their collaboration in 1968, recording The Live Adventures of Mike Bloomfield and Al Kooper over three nights at the legendary Fillmore Auditorium in San Francisco.
 The album featured Bloomfield's blistering guitarwork on a collection of original and cover material.